 This brief has been developed by the project working group, using feedback from local residents and children.

-This document is made up (see below) of the following sections:
+This document is made up (see below) of the following five sections:

 Aims, Project Objectives and Design Principles, Location,